150+ Rare Words in English

 The word reticent and its meaning

-Despite her reticent nature, she eventually opened up about her experiences.
+Despite her reticent nature, she eventually opened up about her feelings.

 36.